dannen/ponzu3/README.md

 ## Ponzu

-Ponzu is a set of Dockerfiles to create a container to build LiME kernel modules, DwarfDump modules, and Volatilty profiles.
+Ponzu is a set of Dockerfiles to create a container to build LiME kernel modules, Dwarfdump modules, and Volatilty profiles.

-Presently RHEL/CentOS el[5,6,7,8], current Debian, and Ubuntu [14,18,20] releases are supported.
+Presently RHEL/CentOS el[6,7,8], current Debian, and Ubuntu [18,20] releases are supported.
 It will probably work with RedHat and Fedora but that is currently untested.

+Support for el5 is now deprecated.
+Both curl and wget from that era are using unsupported tlsv1 which breaks downloading of the git code.
+Git also is only available from rpmforge as an rpm and there are issues with rpmforge.

+Support for Ubuntu 14 is now deprecated.
+I've had to change the Dockerfile to include package not available to Ubuntu 14.

 ### Docker